Superconducting Dome in Ionic Liquid Gated Homoepitaxial Strontium Titanate Thin Films: Results and Discussion

 \subsection{Enhancement of superconductivity}

 We observed superconducting transitions for all cooldowns as shown in Figure \ref{panel_tcnh_gltheory}D. Notably, with $T_{\mathrm{c}}$ defined as the midway point of the resistive transition from normal state resistance to zero, its optimal value near 2-3 $\times$ 10$^{13}$ cm$^{-2}$ was slightly above 500 mK (503 mK at 2.6 $\times$ 10$^{13}$ cm$^{-2}$).
 The Hall densities ($N_\mathrm{H}$) at which superconductivity onsets and at which it reaches optimal $T_{\mathrm{c}}$ are consistent with previous reports on SrTiO$_3$ heterostructures and ionic liquid 2DEGs \cite{12_joshua_natcom, 21_mikheev_sciadv}.
 But the optimal $T_\mathrm{c}$ value shows a significant increase in comparison to other SrTiO$_3$ 2DEG systems (Figure \ref{panel_tcnh_gltheory}D).
 In particular, very similar ionic liquid gated 2DEG devices on STO single crystal surfaces consistently showed $T_\mathrm{c}$ lower than 370 mK \cite{21_mikheev_sciadv, 22_mikheev_nanolett}. $T_\mathrm{c}$ enhancement by 100-200 mK in comparison to STO single crystal devices and SrTiO$_3$/LaAlO$_3$ is observed over a broad electron density range that includes the dome peak and the ``overdoped" regime.
 Similarly to other SrTiO$_3$ 2DEG reports \cite{11_caprara_physrevb, 19_caprara_physrevb}, these superconducting transitions showed substantial widths in temperature (shaded grey area in Figure \ref{panel_tcnh_gltheory}A), but with a pronounced asymmetry and a gradual onset above the extracted $T_\mathrm{c}$ point.

-We attribute the observed $T_\mathrm{c}$ enhancement to the only deliberate change in our study with respect to single crystal STO device work in \cite{21_mikheev_sciadv}, the addition of the homoepitaxial STO thin film.
+As discussed in further detail below (see section III-C), we attribute transition broadening above $T_\mathrm{c}$ to paraconductivity from superconducting fluctuations, rather than non-uniformly enhanced $T_\mathrm{c}$.